ver09934/lslga-inspect/README.md

 # lslga-inspect
 Inspecting large galaxies in the [Legacy Surveys](http://legacysurvey.org/), using the [Legacy Survey Large Galaxy Atlas](https://github.com/moustakas/LSLGA).
+The flask application grabs cutout images from the legacysurvey server and draws LSLGA galaxies on them.

 ## Data
 The files used can be obtained as follows: